KrisztaAntal/project-thats-me/README.md

 <a id="readme-top"></a>

 # project-thats-me
-This is a platform for artists to share their projects with communities and businesses
+This is a platform for artists to share their portfolio with communities and businesses.
+A registered member can share their basic informations like email address and a short bio, their previous work experiences, and their list of hard/soft skills.

 <!-- TABLE OF CONTENTS -->